bericontraster/Scylla/README.md

 Welcome to `Scylla`. **What is Scylla?**
 Scylla contians all the commands and approach methods that can be used in Red Teaming, Ctf challanges and Pentesting.

+> I'm still working on this one.
+This repo will be converted to full GitBook site for better navigation and user experience.

 ## Map
 - [Reconnaissance](#)
   - [Common Services](/assets/common-services.md)